-Several weeks ago, I discovered the Talon Tool from Tactical Tolerance.
+Several weeks ago, I discovered the Talon Tool.
 This tool was specifically designed for cleaning behind the locking lugs in the barrel extension of an AR-15 or M-16.
 I suppose it is personal preference, but when I clean or service my firearms, I always try and get them as clean as possible (mostly because I always enjoy cleaning my firearms).
 Anyone who has attempted to clean behind the locking lugs of an AR-15 before would probably admit that it is not always an easy task.
 It is doable, but not easy.
 Using the Talon Tool made the process for me not only easier, but faster as well.

 Using the Talon Tool to assist in cleaning an AR-15 requires only the removal of the bolt carrier group (BCG) and the charging handle from the upper receiver.
 Once these components have been removed, the Talon Tool can be unfolded from its handle (which is where it can be conveniently stored when not in use) and inserted it into the upper receiver and barrel extension just as if it was the BCG.

 With the cleaning end of the Talon Tool inside the barrel extension, a portion of the handle will be protruding from the rear of the upper receiver.
 Cleaning the locking lugs is done by pressing slightly upwards on the shaft of the Talon Tool (like bending a guitar string) and lightly pulling rearward while rotating the handle.
 Placing upward pressure on the shaft of the Talon Tool will keep it slightly off center so it will not pop out from in between the locking lugs when rotating.